nyl-auster/totem/README.md

 npm install
 npm start

-app is running on : http://localhost:3001
+app is running on : http://localhost:3000
-because Totem server runs on port 3000